Home Lessons Tutorials Links Books About Us Site Map

 He was one of three Presidents born in Massachusetts.
 John was born on October 30, 1735 in Braintree (now Quincy), Massachusetts.

-Adams' great, great grandfather and grandmother were part of the party that landed at Plymouth Rock in 1620.
+Adams' great, great grandfather and grandmother were part of the the group that landed at Plymouth Rock in 1620.

 He started smoking when he was only 8 years old.